outtalent-team/culture/excellence_aspirations.md

 - Use consistent images (static images or animated images)
     - *Encouraged*: Photos, screenshots of movies or cartoons
     - *Avoid*: Images or drawings of random styles

+### References for content:
+- DeepMind - scientifically-correct, pleasant to consume
+- TED - correct, important, pleasant to consume
+- Wikipedia - maximally precise because you can review every edit, organizes an immense amount of information

 ## Visual Text Presentation 🔤
 - Pleasant to look at